 How to pitch: Send us a message using the contact form at the top of this page.

-- Briefly summarize (in a paragraph or two) your clear and specific story idea.
+- Briefly summarize, in a couple paragraphs or so, your clear and specific story idea.
 (The more specific you can be about not just the topic but your particular angle on it, the better.)
 Include an expected word length if you can.

 - Include a line or two about who you are, and links to any relevant past work.
 It’s a huge help if we can actually read examples of your writing!

 - For researched and/or reported stories, let us know how much of this work has already been done, or what your plans are.